CMPSC-201-Spring2023/lab02_OOJava-solution/README.md

 ## Expected Program Output

 Due to the different input values passed to this program, running the program produces textual output that will differ from the instructor's version shown below.
-Your program must adhere to all of the requirements for the assignment and pass all of the verification checks, producing textual output that follows the pattern that is given on the assignment sheet.
+Your program must adhere to all of the requirements for the assignment and pass all of the verification checks, producing textual output that follows the pattern that is specified in the program requirements.

 ```
 Welcome to JJ ATM!